 #3 Alternative stages are like life decisions

 In the Santiago Way, like in the life, there are plenty possible paths.
-In the begining we were having many hard times to decide the way we’ll walk; would be nicer the official one or the alternative?
+In the beginning we were having many hard times to decide the way we’ll walk; would be nicer the official one or the alternative?
 What we learnt after several dilemmas was that, at the end, there were wonderful landscapes and amazing monuments in all the options.

 Life makes us decide between many possible ways and the best we can do is to trust in our own decisions.